Stuycs-K/final-project-10-jiangb-jina/WORKLOG.md

 Edited the score class so that it could be used and referenced in the Main class

 ## 6/1
 Edited the score methods, created displayScore and displayCombo, and worked on bomb objects.

+## 6/5 & 6/6
+Made score more accurate to match frame rate & edited bomb objects

 ## Bingde